 His newest release was recorded at Fleetwood Shack Studios in Nashville Tennessee where he joined some of his bandmates from The Blue Rags.
 "Sunshine" features Woody on guitar and vocals, Bill Reynolds as producer and bass player and Mike Rhodes on drums.
 It also features Micky Raphael (Willie Nelson) on harmonica, Jimmy Wallace ( Joe Walsh) on organ - and was mastered by Rob Frabone (Keith Richards, Bob Dylan, Eric Clapton, Bob Marley).

-Woody continues to focus on songwriting and fresh styles of guitar picking while collaborating on new creative projects.
+Woody continues to focus on his songwriting and fresh styles of guitar picking while collaborating on new creative projects.